Skip to content

 Product

-In terms of product maturity, Tensor Fusion is currently the only solution offering remote GPU pooling + virtual VRAM expansion + dynamic scheduling, and has already been validated in production by a customer in Asia.
+In terms of product maturity, Tensor Fusion is currently the only solution offering remote GPU pooling + virtual VRAM expansion + dynamic scheduling in global market, and has already been validated in production by a customer in Asia.

 This customer runs an AI hands-on lab platform where users get access to ComfyUI/SD environments for AI image generation, with customizable workflows and model selection.